 Exams will ordinarily be given during the last semester of the student's M.A. courses.
 Financial support (four semesters) is dependent on timely completion of the degree.
 Exams may not be postponed more than one semester beyond the fourth.
 Part-time students must complete the exams by the semester following the last course that counts toward the degree.
 Postponements will be granted only for unusual and extenuating circumstances.

 Exams will be given three times yearly: the second Monday in October (December graduation, the first Monday after spring break (May graduation), and the first Monday in June (August graduation).
 Exact dates will be determined at the beginning of each semester.
 Any exceptions will require special permission from the graduate faculty.

-The written portion of the three exams will be administered over a six-hour period during the scheduled date.
+The written portion of the three exams will be administered over a nine-hour period during the scheduled dates.
+The student will take two exams on the first day (Exam 1: morning, and Exam 2: afternoon), and one exam on the second day (Exam 3: either morning or afternoon) during the Language Laboratory schedule.
 The Committee will decide if: 1. the exam is passed with no oral exam.
 2. the exam needs to be defended orally.
 If the oral exam is deemed necessary, the oral exam must be scheduled at the discretion of the Committee a few days following the written exam (no later than two weeks).

 Administration of the Exam